How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - Plain abdominal radiograph (x-ray), better in the erect position.

-A comparison between the imaging before and after disimpaction is sometimes done.
+A comparison between the imaging before and after disimpaction is sometimes made.

-The disappearance of the impacted stool mass and improvement of colon distension in the radiograph is a sure sign of clearance.
+The disappearance of the impacted stool mass and improved colon distension in the radiograph is a sure sign of clearance.

 A final word.

 - Impaction is common in seniors and patients with major diseases such as brain and spinal cord conditions.

 - It is always recommended to seek professional help with fecal impaction if you are not a health care professional.

 - Many signs of clearance of stool impaction may not be present in people with brain and spinal cord diseases affecting sensations of the gastrointestinal tract.